|Home > Registrants

 Social workers have already had to pay more than double the amount they paid to the General Social Care Council and you said you wouldn’t increase the fee in 2012.
 Why are you increasing it?

 The registration fees we charge pay for all our operating costs.
 This is unlike the former GSCC which received funding from government.
-This meant that the fees paid by social workers to the GSCC were heavily subsidised by the taxpayer.
+This meant that the fees paid by social workers to the GSCC were heavily subsidised by the government.
 As an independent regulator, we do not receive any regular funding from government.

 We need to set our fees at a level which ensures that we have sufficient income so that we can continue to operate as efficiently and effectively in our public protection role.
 If we were to continue without this increase we would make an unsustainable deficit.